Ivo-Balbaert/The_Way_to_Jai/book/33_Graphical modules.md

 > Note:
 > A quad in graphics programming is a four-sided polygon that can be used to represent a surface or a texture.
 Quads are often preferred over triangles because they can be subdivided into smaller quads for more detail.
 Quads can also be organized into quadtrees, which are data structures that divide a two-dimensional space into four regions recursively.
 Quadtrees can help with collision detection, image compression and rendering efficiency.

-To make the square bounce off the window boundary, we reverse the sign of dx and dy when the boundary is exceeded.
+To make the square bounce off the window boundary, we reverse the sign of dx and dy when the boundary is exceeded (line (2)).

 The module Simp also contains some examples (_modules/Simp/examples_):
 - _example.jai_: this shows a window with a texture background and a colored rotating square in the centre;